Top HubSpot Flywheel Strategies

 The essential aspect of this stage is meeting your potential customers where they are at.
 This involves developing your target buyer personas and understanding their unique challenges, needs, and motivations.
-A clear understanding of your buyer personas will give you comprehensive insight into what your customers are looking for and where the go to find it.
+A clear understanding of your buyer personas will give you a comprehensive insight into what your customers are looking for and where they go to find it.

 The following is a list of engagement tools for your marketing flywheel:

 At this point, you have the attention of a potential customer and must handle it with care.
 Rather than overloading the prospect with every piece of content that your marketing team has created, you’ll want to carefully nurture them with contextually-relevant communications that relate to what you know interests them.

 A key factor about the delight phase is that it really isn’t a phase.
 It’s the driving force of your marketing flywheel and feeds into the attract and engage phases.

 Delighting the customer involves the use of smart content, email marketing, conversational marketing, video, and long-form content that speaks to their needs.
 You want to deploy the most relevant educational materials that will help them see the value in your products or services.